Skulduggery Pleasant: A Heart Full of Hatred (2025)

 A Heart Full of Hatred was published in March 2025.
 It was released with this description:A killer is stalking and murdering sorcerers, and Valkyrie Cain is next on his list.

-While hunting down a cult of magical terrorists intent on taking their revenge on the mortal world, Skulduggery and Valkyrie are drawn into a murder investigation with unsettling similarities to a case they just closed – the case that nearly took the lives of both Valkyrie’s sister and girlfriend.
+While hunting down a cult of magical terrorists intent on taking their revenge on the mortal world, Skulduggery and Valkyrie are drawn into a murder investigation with unsettling similarities to a case they just closed – the case that nearly took the lives of both Valkyrie's sister and girlfriend.

 With the body count rising, a special night approaches – a night where the elite of sorcerer society will gather on a remote island to witness a ceremony that could change that society forever.

 Speeches will be made, champagne will be sipped, and two things will become terribly, distressingly clear…

 No one is safe.
 And not everyone will make it out alive.

 A Soul Full of Shadows (2026)

-A Soul Full of Shadows will be published in March 2026.
+A Soul Full of Shadows was published on March 26th, 2026.
+It was released with this description:

+Skulldugery Pleasant has had many many enemies - and people try to kill him multiple times a day.

+But when someone puts a price on his head, he finds himself going up against a foe not even he can beat.
+Not alone, anyway.

+And where is his partner right when he needs her the most?

+Valkyrie Cain is in prison, fighting to stay alive in a place where everyone wants to kill her.

+With an island of sorcerers ready to cite themselves of from the rest of the world, a terrorist group enjoying unprecedented public support, and a showdown looming between Winter Grieving and the Child of the Ancients, Skulduggery Pleasant and Valkyrie find that their options, like their chances, are quickly running out.